jharwell/sierra/docs/src/getting_started.rst

 #.
 Select an execution environment for SIERRA that matches your available
-   computational resources: :ref:`ln-sierra-exec-env-hpc` or :ref:`ln-sierra-exec-env-robots`, following the appropriate setup guide.
+   computational resources: :ref:`ln-sierra-exec-env-hpc` or :ref:`ln-sierra-exec-env-robot`, following the appropriate setup guide.
 If there is nothing suitable, never fear!
 It's easy to create a new execution environment plugin, see :ref:`ln-sierra-tutorials-plugin-exec-env`.